Salman Ahmed Shaikh

 However, Islamic concept of democracy is different from capitalistic democracy or Godless democracy.
 In a capitalistic democracy, the elite class is able to expend on political campaigns and hence take part in politics and where crony capitalism results in business and political class combining to pursue their self interest.
 In a Godless democracy, the accountability is restricted to laws set by humans and beyond which, there is no controlling mechanism if there is no belief in afterlife accountability.

 In an Islamic political system, afterlife accountability, if it is understood and observed clearly, will result in self-regulating mechanisms in all organs of state.
 Institutions after all, are represented and run by humans.
-With its distinctive worldview, Islam inculcates in a human, the concept of afterlife accountability and which act as a self-regulating mechanism.
+With its distinctive worldview, Islam inculcates in a human, the concept of afterlife accountability and which acts as a self-regulating mechanism.
 Indeed, historically, when rulers in Islamic state have lived in light of this recognition, they have exemplified modest and simple living.

-In matters where explicit divine guidance is present, democracy in an Islamic state would take divine guidance as guiding light and the divine guidance is itself quite logical, just, and equitable and has proven to be welfare-enhancing in collective spheres of life.
+In matters where explicit divine guidance is present, democracy in an Islamic state would take divine guidance as guiding light and the divine guidance is itself quite logical, just, and equitable and has proven to be welfare-enhancing in collective sphere of life.

 The divine principles rather than giving way to autocracy and exploitation, engender strong accountability (hisbah), limit the government’s power to levy exorbitant taxes and ensure socio-economic justice and civil equality.
 Islam directs Muslims to uphold justice and directs that even enmity of a nation must not digress them from the path of justice.
-[Al-Maida: 8].
+[Al-Qur’an, Al-Maida: 8].

 Injustice is one of the main hurdles in bringing about peace in this world.
 Injustice in politics, in economics and in every sphere of life must be avoided as per Islam.